kengz/SLM-Lab/README.md

 #### Modularity

 - makes research easier and more accessible: reuse well-tested components and only focus on the relevant work
-- makes learning deep RL easier: the algorithms are complex.
-SLM Lab breaks them into components that are more manageable to digest
+- makes learning deep RL easier: the algorithms are complex; SLM Lab breaks them down into more manageable, digestible components
-- components get reused maximally, which means less code, more tests, fewer bugs
+- components get reused maximally, which means less code, more tests, and fewer bugs

 #### Simplicity